 The Kalahari Desert has more amount of rainfall than other deserts, with somewhere between 5 and 10 inches of rainfall every year.
 Hence, around 500 species of shrubs and plants thrive from this higher amount of rainfall.

 The Kalahari Desert is not completely arid.
-Through this land, the Okavango river flows, running for around 1000 miles in length.
-This water body starts from Angola, where it is called the Cubango river and flows into the Moremi Game Reserve in Botswana.
+Through this land, the Okavango River flows, running for around 1000 miles in length.
+This water body starts from Angola, which is called the Cubango River, and flows into the Moremi Game Reserve in Botswana.

 However, before this river runs into the lands of Botswana, the water drops shockingly for 4 meters, forming a series of rapids known as the Popa Falls.

-This Okavango river is the fourth longest river in Southern Africa.
-Also, the Okavango Delta creates the largest inland river delta in the world.
+The Okavango River is the fourth longest river in Southern Africa.
+Its delta is the largest inland river delta in the world.

 The Kalahari Desert has a dry and hot climate, with temperatures reaching up to 100 degrees Fahrenheit during the day and dropping below freezing at night.
 This region is also prone to strong winds, which can whip up sandstorms and make navigating difficult.